Sewer main installation

-Stage 4 of the Olympic Park Redevelopment works is currently underway with construction planned to start on the new community pavilion in early 2025 and will be completed in early 2026.
+The community pavilion construction is planned to start in early 2025 and will be completed in early 2026.
 The ovals will remain open for use during construction.

 See the pavilion designs below.